 The mount comes with two weights of different masses, and they can be placed anywhere along the counterweight shaft to bring the telescope as a whole into balance.

 The tripod is very sturdy, and uses an eyepiece tray as a spreader.
 The tray has 1.25” and 2” holes for eyepieces, and so can only hold eyepieces, not other accessories like dust caps or lights.
 I use the tripod fully retracted, as it puts the telescope at a comfortable height for most eyepiece positions.

 The Ergonomics of an Equatorial Mounted Newtonian

 I like the telescope’s parts a lot, individually.
-Together though, they are somewhat lacking.
-I wish I could say, at the price and general quality of this instrument, that I enjoyed using it.
-The truth is that I almost never used it, and when I did I’d often be more frustrated than not.
+Together, though, they are somewhat lacking.
+At the price and general quality of this instrument, I wish I could say that I enjoyed using it.
+The truth is that I almost never used it, and when I did, I’d often be more frustrated than not.
 This is, to be clear, an issue of personal preference.
-People have been using equatorial newts for a century before me and I’m sure they’ll be using them a century hence.
+People have been using equatorial newts for a century before me, and I’m sure they’ll be using them a century hence.

 A hint I found all too late is that if you place the focuser so that it is pointing directly up opposite the counterweight shaft, you get the most usable set of eyepiece orientations.
 When imaging with a camera, it is helpful to point the focuser the other way, towards the counterweight shaft, which is easiest to balance.

 This did not interfere with my usage enough that I could not find objects.
 I could even star-hop to a new object I hadn’t observed before, and I found the maximum true field attainable with the scope to be very useful in star-hopping, allowing larger asterisms to be used to get you on target.